nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

 =================================

 This optional extension allows you to test :ref:`available features from the Thread 1.2 Specification <thread_ug_thread_specification_options>`.
-You can enable these features by setting :ref:`thread_ug_thread_specification_options`.
+To enable these features, set the :ref:`thread_ug_thread_specification_options`.

 .. _ot_cli_sample_thread_certification:

 Certification tests with CLI sample
 ===================================

-The Thread CLI sample can be used for running certification tests.
+You can use the Thread CLI sample for running certification tests.
 See :ref:`ug_thread_cert` for information on how to use this sample on Thread Certification Test Harness.

 .. _ot_cli_sample_minimal: